 Borderlands; diaspora and migration; gender, sexuality and family; modern Europe; race, Ethnicity and nation; religion and culture.

 Naomi E. Lindstrom

-Cultures of the Latin American Jewish Diaspora; gender studies; archiving materials for Latin American Jewish studies; literary translation.
+Cultures of the Latin American Jewish Diaspora; gender studies; archiving materials for Latin American Jewish studies.

 Modern Russian culture in social and political context.